DCN - Transmission Media

 Broad band PLC

 Fiber Optic provides the highest mode of speed.
 It comes in two modes, one is single mode fiber and second is multimode fiber.
-Single mode fiber can carries single ray of light whereas multimode is capable of carrying multiple beams of light.
+Single mode fiber can carry a single ray of light whereas multimode is capable of carrying multiple beams of light.

 Fiber Optic also comes in unidirectional and bidirectional capabilities.
-To connect and access Fiber Optic special type of connectors are used.
-These can be SC (Subscriber Channel), ST (Straight Tip) or MT-RJ.
+To connect and access fiber optic special type of connectors are used.
+These can be Subscriber Channel (SC), Straight Tip (ST), or MT-RJ.